-Students with disabilities often have needs due to financial limitations that affect their ability to meaningfully engage in the learning process.
+Some students with disabilities have financial needs that affect their ability to meaningfully engage in the learning process.

 Unmet critical needs often negatively influence the experience that students have with the school system and the community.
-Missouri did not expand Medicaid, leaving students aged 19 to 21 uninsured.
-In collaboration with Special School District of St. Louis County, Special Education Foundation seeks to provide funding to meet critical needs, including:
+The Special Education Foundation seeks to provide funding to meet critical needs, including:

 - Incontinence supplies – child and adult sizes when Medicaid or private insurance allotment has been used due to illness